ably/kafka-connect-ably/README.md

 #### Publishing messages with schema

 The Ably Kafka Connector supports messages which contain schema information by converting them to JSON before publishing them to Ably.
+To check how to use schema registry and supported converters, see [Using Kafka Connect with Schema Registry](https://docs.confluent.io/platform/current/schema-registry/connect.html).
 For example, if messages on the Kafka topic are serialized using Avro with schemas registered at https://<your-schema-registry-host>, then set the following configuration so that those messages are converted from Avro to JSON:
 ```
 value.converter=io.confluent.connect.avro.AvroConverter